Medical Billing and Coding Certificate Program

-- Introduction to Basic ICD-10-CM Diagnosis Coding is designed for either the beginner or inexperienced coder and provides an overview of the correct use of the ICD-10-CM diagnosis manual in assigning codes to each service provided to a patient.
+This class is designed for either the beginner or inexperienced coder and provides an overview of the correct use of the ICD-10-CM diagnosis manual in assigning codes to each service provided to a patient.

-- Beginning CPT/HCPCS Procedural Coding is designed for either the beginner or intermediate coder to gain and understanding of the correct use of the CPT/HCPCS Procedural Manual to assign codes to each service provided to patients.
+This class is designed for either the beginner or intermediate coder to gain and understanding of the correct use of the CPT/HCPCS Procedural Manual to assign codes to each service provided to patients.

 Provides students with hands-on experience in monitoring charts for information required for compliance in physician offices.
 Students also gain valuable knowledge of the different types of chart audits and determining proper courses of action during audits.
 Additionally, students learn Evaluation and Documentation Guidelines set by the CMS and AMA.

 Certificates will only be granted to those who have enrolled in the program and have paid a non-refundable $40 certificate fee.
 Course prerequisites must also be followed.

 The Certified Professional Coder (CPC®) is a registered trademark of the American Academy of Professional Coders (AAPC®) and is an entity independent of the USA Center for Continuing Education.
-Registration and registration requirements for the CPC® exam and certification requirements can be found at their website www.aapc.com.
+Registration and requirements for the CPC® exam and certification can be found at their website www.aapc.com.